A Day at the Races (album): Recording and production

-The band had booked to play two concerts on 20 and 21 August at the Playhouse Theatre in Edinburgh.
-The band even stated to Melody Maker that they would be debuting some of the material off of the album during those concerts.
-The band eventually cancelled those concerts because they weren't finished some of the material they wanted to debut at the concerts.
-Instead, the band opted to do a mini-tour of the country during September.
-The band had at least the backing tracks of "Tie Your Mother Down" (likely the overdubbed product), "Long Away", "You And I," and "Teo Torriatte (Let Us Cling Together)" recorded by 24 August, including the previously recorded material, before the band began to rehearse for their summer mini-tour the following day.
+The band had booked to play two concerts on 20 and 21 August at the Playhouse Theatre in Edinburgh, and the band said to Melody Maker they would be debuting new material during those concerts.
+The band eventually cancelled those concerts since the songs they wanted to debut weren't finished, and instead did a mini-tour of the country during September.
+The band had at least the backing tracks of "Tie Your Mother Down" (likely the overdubbed product), "Long Away", "You and I", and "Teo Torriatte (Let Us Cling Together)" recorded by 24 August, including the previously recorded material, before the band began to rehearse for their summer mini-tour the following day.

-The summer tour made its start in Edinburgh, where "Tie Your Mother Down", and "You Take My Breath Away" were debuted to the audience.
-During the summer tour, the band moved production into Sarm East Studios and worked there in between concerts sporadically (attending approximately nine sessions) between 5 and 16 September to overdub onto the recorded backing tracks.
-It was during this period that predominantly guitar overdubs would be added onto "The Millionaire Waltz", which still wouldn't be finished after the end of the stint.
+The summer tour started in Edinburgh, where "Tie Your Mother Down", and "You Take My Breath Away" were debuted to the audience.
+During the summer tour, the band moved production into Sarm East Studios and worked there sporadically in between concerts (in approximately nine sessions) between 5 and 16 September to do overdubs.
+During this period predominantly guitar overdubs were added to "The Millionaire Waltz".
 Most of the songs that were initially recorded in July were finished off during this time, and the rest of the songs recorded in August that weren't performed live were put off until work on the album properly resumed.

-Work on the album resumed on 20 September at Sarm.
-During this period in the album's production, the band started overdubbing what was left, and rough mixing some of the finished tracks.
+Recording sessions resumed on 20 September at Sarm, with more overdubs and rough mixing of some of the finished tracks.
 On 23 September, the band published a thank you message in the music press to their fans regarding their warm response to their concert at Hyde Park on 18 September (the final date of the summer tour).
-"Tie Your Mother Down" is mostly mixed on 26 September, and a mix of "Long Away" is worked on during the same day.
-The band completed a preliminary mix of "Somebody To Love" on 29 September.
-Work continued to be relatively sporadic for the next few weeks though.
-The band attended a party held by Aerosmith in London on 6 October.
+"Tie Your Mother Down" was mostly mixed on 26 September, and a mix of "Long Away" was worked on during the same day.
+The band completed a preliminary mix of "Somebody to Love" on 29 September.